-What is I-Corps?
+What is the purpose NSF I-Corps?

 The National Science Foundation’s Innovation Corps (I-Corps™) is a federally funded program to help prepare scientists and engineers to extend their focus beyond the university laboratory, and accelerates the economic and societal benefits of basic-research projects that are ready to move toward commercialization.
 Through I-Corps, NSF grantees learn to identify valuable product opportunities that can emerge from academic research, and gain skills in entrepreneurship through training in customer discovery and guidance from established entrepreneurs.